cooervo/kubernetes-examples/16-external-secrets-operator/README.md

-read and run the `16-external-secrets-operator/bootstrap.sh` script
+Read and run the `16-external-secrets-operator/bootstrap.sh` script